 When the Trauma is Abuse

 Art therapy can often reveal a pattern of abuse, such as sexual abuse in childhood.
 When it comes to sexual abuse, many adolescents find it hard to talk.
 Sometimes this is because the experience was so traumatic, and they were so young, and/or because the perpetrator (or someone else) ingrained in them “not to tell.”

 “…But no one told him or her not to draw,” writes Riley.
-So teens can let the therapist know what has went on – even subconsciously – through visual creations that belie the “forbidden subject.”
+So teens can let the therapist know what happened – even subconsciously – through visual creations that reveal the forbidden subject.

 “Their repressed emotions were too powerful to be expressed in words; the images provided boundaries and structure within which they could vent their anger.
 Often, teens have no words available to express their deep feelings.
 In many cases, the image comes first and the understanding of the visualization comes later.”